Clinic and Provider Tools

 Your front desk or call center staff can use these talking points as a fast reference on the IUD and implant services offered at your practice.

-• Simplified IUD screening and insertion form
+• Simplified IUD screening and placement form

 This form includes client history information using evidence-based eligibility criteria.